 The location is great and is only a few minutes from Haram’s courtyard.
 You can find good prices when booking on a Hilton sale.

 Check out the Tripadvisor reviews here, if you are booking on a sale book on the Hilton website directly especially if you have Gold status.
-If you don’t then you might want to consider Hotels.com as they give you a free night after every 10.
+If you don’t then you might want to consider Hotels.com as they give you a reward night after every 10.

 The Hilton Towers Makkah offers great value for money on so many levels.
 Location, it’s only a few minutes from the Kabah especially Tower 5.
 Price wise it is also very cheap; one of the cheapest Hiltons in Makkah.
 It offers large rooms for the family and there is a kitchenette.
 I know they are renovating currently as it is an older property so don’t expect it to be of a 5-star quality.
 I would say more like 4 but considering you can have a room for £85 a night it’s a bargain.